pikaju/kosame/README.md

 }
 ```

-In this example, we have a table `posts_table` and a table `comments_table`.
-For each row in `posts_table`, we expect there to be any number of comments.
+In this example, we have a `posts_table` and a `comments_table`.
+For each row in `posts_table`, we expect there to be zero or more comments.
 Conversely, each row in the `comments_table` has exactly one post associated with it, as defined by the `post_id` column.

 The relation field declaration

 ```
 comments: (id) <= my_module::comments_table (post_id)
 ```

 describes a relation called `comments`.
-It states that there is another table named `comments_table` in the module `my_module` which has a column `post_id` that "points to" the `id` column of `posts_table`.
-Although a Kosame relation does not have to map to a database foreign key, you may think of the `<=` as pointing in the direction of the foreign key "pointer".
+It specifies that the `post_id` column in `my_module::comments_table` "points to" the `id` column of `posts_table`.
+Although a Kosame relation does not have to map to a database foreign key, you can think of the `<=` as pointing in the direction of the foreign key "pointer".
 With this relation field, we can query all comments associated with a given post:

 ```rust
 kosame::query! {
     posts_table {